luisarizmendi/edge-demos/demos/microshift-disconnected/README.md

 Follow these steps:

-0. If you plan to use virtual machines you will need to create a new VM that will be the Edge Device with at least 2 vCPU, 3GB memory, 20GB disk and one NIC.
+0. If you plan to use virtual machines you will need to create a new VM that will be the Edge Device with at least 2 vCPU, 3GB memory, 30 GB disk and one NIC.

 1. **Network**: The edge device should be connected to a network that has no external access in order to test the disconnected deployment.
 If you are using VMs with `libvirt` you can create an `isolated` network (keep DHCP enabled).
 That network will prevent the VM to connect outside but at the same time will let you laptop to reach your edge device.
 If you have a physical system just be sure that you have DHCP enabled in your router but also that you prevent connections from the internal network to outside.
 Also remember that your laptop, from where you will be showing the demo, should have Internet access to be able to resolve `nip.io` names, if that's not possible you can always configure entries in `/etc/hosts` for the DNS names of the APPS used during the demo pointing to the edge device IP address.